TBFY/knowledge-graph-API/README.md

 # API documentation

 This repository contains the API documentation of the TheyBuyForYou project.
-So far, 24 GET services have been identified for the API divided into 5 main categories: Contract, Contracting Process, Tender, Award and Organisation.
+So far, 25 GET services have been identified for the API divided into 5 main categories: Contract, Contracting Process, Tender, Award and Organisation.
 These services gather all the information from the knowledge graph built within TheyBuyForYou project.

 # **SERVICES**
 **contract**

-These five services will show all the information related to the contracts.
+These six services will show all the information related to the contracts.
 All the examples have been generated with the contract id "ocds-0c46vo-0133-001534-2019_Contract" but you can use any of those shown in the first service by replacing the example identifier with one of your choice.

 [GET /contract](http://tbfy.librairy.linkeddata.es/kg-api/contract) - Gets a list of contracts - [See query](https://raw.githubusercontent.com/TBFY/knowledge-graph-API/master/resources/contract/get.sparql)